tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 - refund: Send this event when a refund is issued

 #### Custom event
+Choose a custom name for the event.
 To maintain consistency between events, it is highly recommended to use underscores between words to create descriptive, easily interpretable names.

 Examples:
-- button_click
+- button_clicked
-- form_submission
+- form_submitted
 - video_played

 Avoid:
-- Spaces: button click
+- Spaces: button clicked
-- Hyphens: button-click
+- Hyphens: button-clicked
-- CamelCase: ButtonClick
+- CamelCase: ButtonClicked

 ### Event parameters